Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus jefferyi (female, upperside)

-Females of Bicyclus jefferyi, B. vulgaris and B. sandace can be impossible to identify in the field as reliable identification cues have yet to be described (female examples of trapped individuals of possibly either B. jefferyi, B vulgaris and B. sandace)
+Females of Bicyclus jefferyi, B. vulgaris and B. sandace are impossible to identify in the field as consistent identification traits have yet to be identified and described (female examples have been provided of specimens of possibly either B. jefferyi, B vulgaris and B. sandace)

 A-ink.jpeg)